IntelLabs/GraVi-T/README.md

 # GraVi-T
 This repository contains an open-source codebase for Graph-based long-term Video undersTanding (GraVi-T).
 It is designed to serve as a spatial-temporal graph learning framework for multiple video understanding tasks.
-In the current version, it supports training and evaluating one of the state-of-the-art models, [SPELL](https://www.ecva.net/papers/eccv_2022/papers_ECCV/papers/136950367.pdf), for the tasks of active speaker detection, action localization, and action segmentation.
+The current version supports training and evaluating two state-of-the-art models: [SPELL](https://www.ecva.net/papers/eccv_2022/papers_ECCV/papers/136950367.pdf) for the tasks of active speaker detection, action localization, and action segmentation, and [VideoSAGE](https://arxiv.org/abs/2404.10539) for video summarization.

-In the near future, we will release more advanced graph-based approaches (e.g. [STHG](https://arxiv.org/abs/2306.10608)) for other tasks, including video summarization and audio-visual diarization.
+In the near future, we will release more advanced graph-based approaches (e.g. [STHG](https://arxiv.org/abs/2306.10608)) for other tasks, including audio-visual diarization.

 ![](docs/images/gravit_teaser.jpg?raw=true)